benjamin-kraatz/material_segmented_control/README.md

 * Disable children to being not "clickable" (like setting `onPressed` to null on a button) by setting `disabledChildren`.
 Give it a list with all indices that should be disabled.
 Give it either null or an empty list to **not** use the disabled feature.

-> I highly recommend to check out the [example project](https://github.com/beagle-barks/material_segmented_control/tree/master/example)!
+You might want to check out the [example project](https://github.com/benjamin-kraatz/material_segmented_control/tree/master/example).

 ### Documentation

-Open [the wiki](https://github.com/beagle-barks/material_segmented_control/wiki) to see the documentation
+Open [the wiki](https://github.com/benjamin-kraatz/material_segmented_control/wiki) to see the documentation

 ## Behind the scenes